 Under Section 162(m) of the Internal Revenue Code (the "Code"), the Company will generally not be entitled to a tax deduction for individual compensation over \$1 million that is paid to certain executive officers.
 As in effect prior to its recent amendment by the Tax Cuts and Jobs Act of 2017, Section 162(m) provided an exception to the deductibility limitations for performance-based compensation that met certain requirements.
 As Section 162(m) has been amended, effective for taxable years beginning after December 31, 2017, the "performance-based" compensation exception was eliminated from Section 162(m), except for certain grandfathered arrangements under the transition rules.
-In light of this amendment, the Committee will continue to consider the potential impact of the application of Section 162(m) on compensation for its executive officers that may not be tax-deductible, as well as the right to modify compensation that was initially intended to qualify as "performance-based" compensation if it believes that taking any such action is in the best interests of the Company and its stockholders.
+In light of this amendment, the Committee will continue to consider the potential impact of the application of Section 162(m) on compensation for its executive officers and reserves the right to provide compensation to executive officers that may not be tax-deductible, as well as the right to modify compensation that was initially intended to qualify as "performance-based" compensation if it believes that taking any such action is in the best interests of the Company and its stockholders.